≡ Menu

 Casket

 Just like a headstone, the price of a casket varies largely, depending on how opulent you want yours to be.
-In fact, did you know that some caskets now even have an oxygen tank and cell phone inside of them in case you’re accidentally buried alive?
-Okay, supposing you’re not going to go that far, caskets still have a wide range.
+Did you know some caskets even have an oxygen tank and cell phone inside them in case you’re accidentally buried alive?
+Okay, supposing you won’t go that far, caskets still have a wide range.

 Total Cost: $500-5000